Curvature-slope correlation of nuclear symmetry energy and its imprints on the crust-core transition, radius and tidal deformability of canonical neutron stars: Theoretical approach

 is obtained from the energy density $\epsilon(\rho, \delta)=\epsilon_n(\rho, \delta)+\epsilon_l(\rho, \delta)$ with $\epsilon_n(\rho, \delta)$ and $\epsilon_l(\rho, \delta)$ being the energy densities of nucleons and leptons, respectively.
 While the $\epsilon_l(\rho, \delta)$ is calculated using the noninteracting Fermi gas model \citep{Oppenheimer39}, the $\epsilon_n(\rho, \delta)$ is from

 where $M_N$ is the average nucleon mass.

 Below the crust-core transition density, we use the NV EOS \cite{Negele73} for the inner crust and the BPS EOS \cite{Baym1971} for the outer crust.
+For the purposes of this work, this choice is sufficient.
+However, we notice that more modern descriptions for both the inner crust including a possible pasta phase, see, e.g. \cite{Newton12}, and the outer crust built from the same interaction as the core EOS in a uniform approach, see, e.g. \cite{Fortin}, are available in the literature.

 Having discussed earlier how to find the crust-core transition point, we now discuss briefly how the core EOS is determined, namely selecting the values or ranges of the high-density EOS parameters especially the $J_0$ and $J_{\rm sym}$.
 The maximum mass 2.14 M$_{\odot}$ of NSs observed so far \cite{Mmax} requires $J_{0}$ to be higher than about $-200$ MeV \cite{Zhang20a} slightly depending on the symmetry energy parameters $L$, $K_{\rm sym}$ and $J_{\rm sym}$ used \cite{Zhang20a}.
 For the purposes of this work focusing on effects of $K_{\rm sym}-L$ correlation on properties of canonical NSs, it is sufficient to simply use a constant $J_0$ that is large enough to support NSs as massive as about 2.0 M$_{\odot}$ in the whole EOS parameter space considered.
 Here we present results all obtained with $J_{0}=-180$ MeV.
 Using different values, e.g., -215 MeV, also satisfying the above conditions and being consistent with the results of Bayesian analyses of both NS properties and heavy-ion reactions mentioned earlier, our results remain qualitatively the same.

 To our best knowledge, presently there is no clear constraint on the value of $J_{\rm sym}$ from neither astrophysical observations not terrestrial experiments.
 Interestingly, however, the study of Mondal {\it et al.} predicted its most probable value at $J_{\rm sym}=296.8 \pm 73.6$ MeV by putting several terrestrial experimental constraints on the universal correlations of EOS parameters they studied \cite{India17}.
 For demonstrating effects of the $K_{\rm sym}-L$ correlations, here we adopt the value of $J_{\rm sym}=296.8 $ MeV for both the crust and the core, except for a comparison to examine effects of the crust using a different value of $J_{\rm sym}$.
 We did systematically vary the values of both $J_0$ and $J_{\rm sym}$ under the conditions that all EOSs have to be casual, dynamically stable and stiff enough to support NSs as massive as about 2.0 M$_{\odot}$, our qualitative conclusions are the same while there are some slight differences quantitatively.
 Since the crust-core transition density and pressure have some appreciable dependences on $J_{\rm sym}$, to be consistent, we use the same $J_{\rm sym}$ in finding the crust-core transition point and constructing the core EOS unless otherwise specified.